Prince Andrew Royally Embarrassed Princess Beatrice On Twitter For Her Birthday

 Princess Eugenie also posted a sweet message for her sister on social media, using her nickname “Beabea” in her message of congratulations and best wishes for the year ahead.

-Beatrice works for a data and software firm in New York City reported People Magazine.
+Beatrice works for a data and software firm in New York City, reported People Magazine.

 The entertainment news publication reported that the princess will likely spend the day with her family members and include her boyfriend of one year, Edoardo Mapelli Mozzi, in the festivities.

-The official Royal Family account also tweeted a message of congratulations for Beatrice, stating on the social media sharing site, “Wishing Princess Beatrice of York a Happy Birthday!
+The official royal family account also tweeted a message of congratulations for Beatrice.

+“Wishing Princess Beatrice of York a Happy Birthday!
 Her Royal Highness is the first child of The Duke of York and Sarah, Duchess of York and fifth grandchild of The Queen and The Duke of Edinburgh #HappyBirthdayHRH.”

-Known as the quiet daughter of Prince Andrew and Sarah Ferguson, Princess Beatrice does not carry out duties in the Queen’s name, nor does her sister, Princess Eugenie.
+Known as the quiet daughter of Prince Andrew and Sarah Ferguson, Princess Beatrice does not carry out duties in the queen’s name nor does her sister, Princess Eugenie.
 Instead, they work at regular jobs in the private sector.
-Princess Beatrice has also struggled with dyslexia and this was pivotal in her choice to support charities involved with learning disabilities reported Reader’s Digest.
+Princess Beatrice has also struggled with dyslexia and this was pivotal in her choice to support charities involved with learning disabilities, reported Reader’s Digest.

 Delivered To Your INBOX